apache/superset/README.md

 Installation
 ------------

-Panoramix is currently only tested using Python 2.7.*.
+Dashed is currently only tested using Python 2.7.*.
 Python 3 support is on the roadmap, Python 2.6 won't be supported.

-Follow these few simple steps to install Panoramix.
+Follow these few simple steps to install Dashed.

 ```
-# Install panoramix
+# Install dashed
-pip install panoramix
+pip install dashed

 # Create an admin user
-fabmanager create-admin --app panoramix
+fabmanager create-admin --app dashed

 # Initialize the database
-panoramix db upgrade
+dashed db upgrade

 # Create default roles and permissions
-panoramix init
+dashed init

 # Load some data to play with
-panoramix load_examples
+dashed load_examples

 # Start the development web server
-panoramix runserver -d
+dashed runserver -d
 ```

 After installation, you should be able to point your browser to the right hostname:port [http://localhost:8088](http://localhost:8088), login using the credential you entered while creating the admin account, and navigate to `Menu -> Admin -> Refresh Metadata`.
-This action should bring in all of your datasources for Panoramix to be aware of, and they should show up in `Menu -> Datasources`, from where you can start playing with your data!
+This action should bring in all of your datasources for Dashed to be aware of, and they should show up in `Menu -> Datasources`, from where you can start playing with your data!

 Configuration
 -------------

-To configure your application, you need to create a file (module) `panoramix_config.py` and make sure it is in your PYTHONPATH.
+To configure your application, you need to create a file (module) `dashed_config.py` and make sure it is in your PYTHONPATH.
 Here are some of the parameters you can copy / paste in that configuration module:

 ```
 #---------------------------------------------------------
-# Panoramix specifix config
+# Dashed specifix config
 #---------------------------------------------------------
 ROW_LIMIT = 5000
 WEBSERVER_THREADS = 8

-PANORAMIX_WEBSERVER_PORT = 8088
+DASHED_WEBSERVER_PORT = 8088
 #---------------------------------------------------------

 #---------------------------------------------------------